Syria opposition demands all women prisoners freed by Sunday

 "Women must be released by the coming Sunday," he said.
 "If any woman stays in prison, I consider the regime not responding."

-Alkhatib also said the Damascus government was letting Iran makes it decisions and his proposal for dialogue with Syrian Vice President Farouk al-Shara was rejected.
+Alkhatib also said the Damascus government was letting iran makes it decsions and his proposal for dialogue with Syrian Vice President Farouk al-Shara was rejected.

 "They refused my suggestion to enlist the name of Vice President Farouk al-Shara as a party of dialogue," he said.
 "I insist on dialogue with Farouk al-Shara."